 - Universally implemented

 To transfer a file the server must authenticate the client user and verify the channel is secure.
-The inbuilt security features of SFTP make it ideal for sending sensitive data in an enterprise environment.
+The built-in security features of SFTP make it ideal for sending sensitive data in an enterprise environment.

 Most FTP servers include SFTP transfers by default.
-Reliable free SFTP servers include FileZilla, and Syncplify Server.
+Reliable free SFTP servers include FileZilla and Syncplify Server.
 SFTP is also advantageous when compared to FTPS because it doesn’t require lots of open ports to function, thereby alleviating open ports on your network which are potential entry points for attackers.

 FTP is a little less convenient than some other measures on this list because you have to install an SFTP server and configure it.
 So if you want simplicity you’re better off with a cloud storage solution.
 In addition, if regulatory compliance is a concern then the lack of user activity logs can cause problems.